Menu

 Q. How long can I keep my data on an SD memory card?

 A. Most data will be safe on an SD memory card for up to 10 years from when you first buy the card.
 However, SD memory cards degrade over time, so it’s best to make backup copies of your content continuously.
 It’s possible to extend the life of an SD memory card by using a computer to reformat the storage.
 Reformatting resets the clock on decay but also wipes out everything on the card, so you must perform a backup beforehand.
+SanDisk, for one, recommends reading or writing to a card at least once a year to keep it active.

 Q. How do I get data off an SD memory card?